 - Statistics course.

 - Two chemistry courses, one with a laboratory component.

 - Provide evidence of current and unrestricted registration as a registered nurse with eligibility for Florida RN licensure.

-- Provide evidence of a minimum one year current practice experience as a registered nurse in acute care setting which incorporates use and interpretation of advanced monitoring techniques based on knowledge of physiological and pharmacological principles.
+- Provide evidence of a minimum one year current practice experience as a registered nurse in a critical care setting as defined by the COA.

 - Submit a current resume and statement of career goals.